Abu Bakr al-Ajurri

 Imam al-Ajurri was an Islamic scholar from 10th century (4th century AH).
 He came from Darb al-Ajurr in western Baghdad, after studying with many scholar in Iraq he moved to Mecca and start teaching there.
 He lived in Mecca for 30 years until he died there in 970 / 320 AH.
-Al-Ajurri commonly known as Shafi'is scholar, while Ibn Abi Ya'la stated he is a Hanbali.
 Among his teacher is Al-Hafiz Abul Muslim Ibrahim bin Abdillah bin Muslim Al-Bashri Al-Kajji (d.292 H) and also Abu Bakr Abd-allah bin Sulayman bin Al-Ash’ath As-Sijistani (d.316 H) one of sheikh in Baghdad, the son of Imam Abu Dawud of Sunan Abu Dawud.
-While one of his famous student is Abu Nu'aym al-Asbahani who transmitted hadith from him.
+While one of his famous students is Abu Nu'aym al-Isfahani who transmitted hadith from him.

 His Writings

 Al-Ajurri wrote many books, even many of them were lost, some surviving work still published today.
 Some of his writing are: